BArthur1972/CalculatorApp/README.md

 ### 3. Utilities.java
 In this file you will find the code which worked as a back hand for the program running.
-Also, in this file you will find all the additional helper fuctions for this program.
+Also, in this file you will find all the additional helper functions for this program.
 They are listed below:
 i. ```clear()```
  - This clears out numbers or calculations visible on the screen.